MerosCrypto/Meros/docs/Protocol/Notes.md

 - `Locks`/`Unlocks` are not specified as the MerosScript specification is still under development.

-- The spam function will be changed before mainnet.
+- The Argon parameters used in the spam function will be changed before mainnet.
 - The negative sigmoid used for reward calculation is not specified as it is not finalized.

 - All violations between the Meros codebase and the Meros protocol will be resolved before mainnet.